e-kotov/tphconv/README.md

   https://ec.europa.eu/eurostat/web/gisco/geodata/population-distribution/population-grids).
 - [x] Rasterize the point data onto a regular grid (e.g., 1 km resolution) or generate vector polygon grids.
-- [ ] Convert to vector polygons for further analysis.
+- [x] Convert to vector polygons for further analysis.
+- [x] Generate GISCO IDs for each grid cell, which can be useful for linking with other datasets.

 This makes it easy to integrate transport accessibility information into GIS workflows for analysis and visualization.